 What is Technical Analysis in Stock Market?

-Technical analysis is a concept that can be used to analyze the price movements of financial instruments to identify profit opportunities.
+It’s a concept that can be used to analyze the price movements of financial instruments to identify profit opportunities.

-Prices on the financial markets move, among other things, because many people and institutions interact on the international financial markets a day.
+Prices on the financial markets move, among other things, because many people and institutions interact on the international financial markets every day.
 Financial market players make buying and selling decisions that influence the pricing of monetary instruments and cause upward and downward price fluctuations.

 Psychology Behind Technical Analysis